Feel the Pain

 "Feel the Pain" is a single by alternative rock band Dinosaur Jr. from their 1994 album Without a Sound.
-Written after Mascis came up with the riff on tour, the song features a dry arrangement.
 It was released as the debut single from the album the same year, reaching number four on the Modern Rock charts in the US and number 25 in the UK.
 A music video for the song was also released, helping boost the song's popularity.

 Since its release, the song has been praised by critics for its guitar work and lyrics.
 It has since become one of the band's most popular songs.

 Background

 Written by Dinosaur Jr. frontman J Mascis, "Feel the Pain" was recorded for the band's 1994 album Without a Sound.
 The track originated from a riff that Mascis had written while on tour; he recalled the song's creation in an interview, saying:

 When interviewed by Billboard, Dinosaur Jr. producer and mixer John Agnello explained that he attempted to achieve a "dry" sound on "Feel the Pain," saying, "That song is bone dry, except for a little plate reverb on the vocals.
 Because it is so dry, it jumps out more.
 I think you reap the benefits of sounding good on music television when you do that."
 The song opens with the sound of a cork being popped.